bobbingwide/wordpress-develop-tests/README.md

 * New build from revision 30427 - WordPress 4.0.?

 ## Changelog
+# 4.9
+* Changed: Source files updated to tags/4.9
+* Changed: Updated readme
+* Tested: With PHPUnit 6.1
+* Tested: With PHP 7.0 and 7.1
+* Tested: With WordPress 4.9 and WordPress Multisite

 # 4.8.1
 * Changed: Source files updated to tags/4.8.3
 * Changed: Updated readme